tdwg/bdq/tg2/_review/docs/tutorial/index.md

 * COMPLIANT if dwc:footprintWKT is bdq:NotEmpty;
 * otherwise NOT_COMPLIANT

-In this simple case, if dwc:footprintWKT is bdq:NotEmpty, the test should return COMPLIANT and stop there.
-If dwc:footprintWKT is not bdq:NotEmpty, the test should return NOT_COMPLIANT.
+In this simple case, if `dwc:footprintWKT` is `bdq:NotEmpty`, the Test should return COMPLIANT and stop there.
+If `dwc:footprintWKT` is not `bdq:NotEmpty` (i.e. is `bdq:Empty`), the Test should return NOT_COMPLIANT.

 See also:
 * [Reading a Specification](../guide/implementers/index.md#232-reading-a-specification-non-normative) in the Implementers Guide.
+* [The bdq: vocabulary](../list/bdq/index.md) for standard concepts that can be used in Test specifications.

 #### 4.7.1 What Isn't Said in the Test Specification (non-normative)

-For the purposes of simplicity and clarity, the expected response does not include all of the details of a Response from a test, just the key elements that implementers need to understand the logic of the Test.
-The response from a Test is required to contain metadata (`bdqffdq:hasResponseStatus`), the value of the result of the test (`bdqffdq:hasResponseResult` or `bdqffdq:hasResponseResultValue`) and a human readable statement about why the test reached the conclusion it did in a particular case (`bdqffdq:hasResponseComment`).
+For the purposes of simplicity and clarity, the expected response does not include all the details of a Response from a Test, just the key elements that implementers need to understand the logic of the Test.
+The response from a Test is required to contain metadata (`bdqffdq:hasResponseStatus`), the value of the result of the Test (`bdqffdq:hasResponseResult` or `bdqffdq:hasResponseResultValue`) and a human readable statement about why the Test reached the conclusion it did in a particular case (`bdqffdq:hasResponseComment`).

 **Expected Response** COMPLIANT if dwc:footprintWKT is bdq:NotEmpty; otherwise NOT_COMPLIANT